guodongyangwen/QFLoginSDKDemo/README.md

 ## Installation

-QTPaySDK is available through [CocoaPods](http://cocoapods.org).
+QFLoginSDK is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

-    pod "QTPaySDK"
+    pod "QFLoginSDK"

 ------

-# How to generate QTPaySDK.framework ?
+# How to generate QFloginSDK.framework ?

 ## Requirements